What do you want to find out about today?

 If you’re not happy with your treatment from a GP, you could book an appointment with a different GP at the same surgery.
 If you don’t feel happy seeing any of the GPs at your current surgery, you have the right to leave and register with a different surgery.

-If you want to see a different specialist, see Can I get a second opinion from a different specialist?
+If you want to see a different specialist, see the section below.

 Make a complaint